Learn the key skills to use in an emergency

 First aid for someone who is unresponsive and not breathing when an AED is available

-You’re only two taps away from learning how to help someone in a first aid emergency.
-The British Red Cross free first aid apps allow you to learn simple first aid skills at a time to suit you.
+You’re only two taps away from learning how to help in a first aid emergency.
+Our free first aid apps will help you learn simple first aid skills at a time to suit you.

 Gain the confidence to act in an emergency with our four-hour first aid courses.
 Our friendly, experienced trainers can guide you through exactly what you need to know in a range of emergency situations, from choking to heart attacks.